-In Edinburgh I learned "Scotch tape" is called "Sellotape" here, and when someone stops breathing, rather than "mouth-to-mouth resuscitation," you give them "the kiss of life."
-I was also reminded that Edinburgh is one of the most dynamic cities in Europe — packed with history and fun, and always changing.
+Edinburgh is one of the most dynamic cities in Europe — packed with history and fun, and always changing.
 Though the following sights aren't as famous as the city's castle and fabled Royal Mile, these lesser-known museums and experiences are worth working into your next visit.

 Just below the castle, the huge National Museum of Scotland has amassed more historic artifacts than everything I've seen in Scotland combined.
 It's free and wonderfully displayed with fine descriptions offering a best-anywhere hike through the history of Scotland.
 Start in the basement and work your way through the story: prehistoric, Roman, Viking, the "birth of Scotland," Edinburgh's witch-burning craze, clan massacres, all the way to life in the 20th century.
-Free audioguides offer a pleasant descriptions of various rooms and exhibits, and even provide mood music for your wanderings.

 For years I considered Scotland's National Gallery second-rate compared to its awesome cousin in London.
 But this elegant Neoclassical building has a delightfully small but impressive collection of European masterpieces, from Raphael, Titian, Rembrandt, and Rubens to Gainsborough, Monet, and Degas.
 Next door, the Royal Scottish Academy, hosting temporary art exhibits, is skippable, but offers a fine café and restaurant, and is connected to the National Gallery at the garden level (underneath the gallery).
 After your National Gallery visit, if the sun's out, enjoy a wander through Princes Street Gardens.